Guidelines and Best Practices

 $ sudo systemctl cat docker # /lib/systemd/system/docker.service

 Add the following values to the service file:

 LimitNOFILE=40960 LimitCORE=infinity LimitMEMLOCK=infinity

 Reload the new configuration and restart the docker daemon:

 $ sudo systemctl daemon-reload $ sudo systemctl restart docker

-Upstart compatible hosts can configure ulimits for the docker daemon by editing the
+Upstart-compatible hosts can configure ulimits for the Docker container runtime by editing the

 $ vi /etc/init/docker.conf

 And the following values to the service configuration:

 limit nofile 40960 limit core unlimited unlimited limit memlock unlimited unlimited